The morning routine.

 If your goal is to improve your energy levels, your new behaviour could be exercise or drinking water.

-If you want more control and success, your new behaviour could be journaling or mediation.
+If you want more sales success, your new behaviour could be journaling or prospecting first thing.

 The key point is to choose one achievable goal, and one achievable behaviour that will help you move towards it